Pinchas (Phinehas / Dark Skinned)

 There praises were not just written, they were shouted.
 In preparation for warfare, they “stood up and praised the LORD, the God of Israel, with a very loud voice.”
 (2 Chronicles 20:19)

-Like the sons of Korach, we are not destined to follow in the footsteps of our bloodline.
+Like Korach’s descendants, we are not destined to follow in the footsteps of our bloodline.
 We can choose to rise above our backgrounds — even the sin or rebellion of our own parents — to become devoted followers of God.

 God Honors Women with an Inheritance